 - Apply for up to five programmes, at the same or different universities in the UK

 - Write a personal statement

-- Some universities may require additional tests such as the UKCAT or BMAT for medicine, or the LNAT for law degrees
+- Some universities may require additional tests such as the UCAT or BMAT for Medicine, or the LNAT for Law degrees

 You can save your application and return to it as many times as you like before submitting the final version.

-1. Future Master’s or PhD students can apply directly to their chosen university.
-Most universities allow you to send your application throughout the year, but some degree courses have their own deadlines.
+1. Future Master’s and PhD students can apply directly to their chosen university.
+Most universities allow you to send your application throughout the year, but some degree courses have specific deadlines.
 It’s best to contact your chosen university to find out specific details about their graduate application process.

-2. Apply via UKPASS system.
-You can complete all your details online and scan and upload any required documents such as a copy of your passport and previous Bachelor’s degree certificates.
+2. Apply via the UKPASS system.
+You can fill in all your details online and scan and upload any required documents such as a copy of your passport and previous Bachelor’s degree certificates.

-3. For PhD programmes, applicants are usually expected to also choose a suitable supervisor at the university.
+3. For PhD programmes, applicants are usually expected to also choose a suitable supervisor from the university.